 Blueprints are a classic historical icon of the construction industry.
-For some more seasoned AEC professionals, the thought of reviewing a blueprint brings back nostalgic memories.
-For other, younger people, a blueprint (or blueline) drawing may be best viewed in a museum, not at a jobsite.
+For some more seasoned AEC professionals, blueprints bring back nostalgic memories.
+For other, younger people, a blueprint (or blueline) drawing may be best viewed in a museum, not at a job site.

 But, the fact remains, printed construction plans are still used regularly (I know this because companies still buy a lot of plotters from us).
-And, while digital files and applications are wonderful to work with, it is still useful to have a set of paper plans available onsite.
+And, while digital files and applications are wonderful to work with, having a set of paper plans available onsite is still useful.

 This still leads companies to purchase new plotters or MFPs.
 And when exploring options, you have probably wondered, “should I get an inkjet or a toner plotter?”

-This question has forced me to examine everything that I’ve known and preached for the past 20 years in favor of toner technologies.
-Let’s just say, after much thought and analysis, the future is bright, colorful, and primed for inkjet.
+This question has forced me to examine everything known and preached for the past 20 years in favor of toner technologies.
+After much thought and analysis, let's just say he future is bright, colorful, and primed for inkjet.

 The Toner Plotter Legacy

-Back in the day, it was easy to justify investing in a toner plotter, meaning a wide-format printer or multifunction system.
-They are printing beasts that are designed to print thousands of square feet per month.
-The shear volume produced by these machines validated expenses through economies of scale.
+Back in the day, it was easy to justify investing in a toner blueprint printer, meaning a wide-format printer or multifunction system.
+They are printing beasts designed to print thousands of square feet per month.
+The sheer volume produced by these machines validated expenses through economies of scale.

-The ROI (return on investment) could happen very quickly – sometimes in just months.
+The ROI (return on investment) could happen quickly – sometimes in months.
 Typically, the break-even point happened at 2,000 square feet per month.
 Therefore, it was common for a toner plotter to be less costly in the long run.

 The abundance of inkjet plotters installed nationwide showcases the popularity of these systems.
-After all, they are less expensive than toner machines, are easy to use, and allow you print in full color.
+After all, they are less expensive than toner machines, are easy to use, and allow you to print in full color.

 Historically, the cost of ink jet printing was an obstacle, it was considerably higher than toner.
-It was safe to estimate that inkjet printing cost would average about $0.15 per square foot compared to the $0.095 per square foot of toner.
-This is assuming all printing costs – ink or toner, paper, and a service contract fee.
+It was safe to estimate that inkjet printing costs per square foot compared to the $0.095 per square foot of toner.
+This assumes all printing costs – ink or toner, paper, and a service contract fee.